 - • Ventilation for smaller sheds - install vents and roof windows

 - • How to ventilate a large shed - install a whirligig or electric fan

 - • Heating and ventilating your home office - monitor humidity and install an air source heat pump

 You’ll get so much more use from your shed if it’s a comfortable place to be.
 Making sure there’s adequate airflow ensures better temperature control and a drier atmosphere which stops tools and electrical equipment degrading.
-Good ventilation will help you get the most from your craft room, workshop or as a space to chill, without furniture and materials getting smelly and moldy.
+Good ventilation will help you get the most from your craft room, workshop or storage space, without furniture and materials getting smelly and mouldy.